 Metaverse is one of the hottest topics in the technological world right now.
 Some big players are considering, or actively building, metaverse environments.

 That metaverse will be, presumably, full of people.
 Virtual people, to start with.
 Avatars.
 And these avatars will need to stay and live somewhere.
 This is where virtual real estate comes into play.
 Some of the bigger hotel chains might want to have a property stake in this nowhere land.
-These virtual hotels could use a tokenization-as-a-service business model, so multiple people could own part of that hotel.
+These virtual hotels could use a tokenisation-as-a-service business model, so multiple people could own part of that hotel.
 We published an article on this very topic some time ago.

 Customer loyalty programs are powerful marketing tools, yes.
 But the mechanics of such programs haven’t really changed that much since the days of the Priority Club, back in the early 80s.
 Customers are offered points per stay, customers spend those points during their next stay, and that’s about it.
 Most programs work in much the same way.
 In other words, there’s little to differentiate one loyalty program from another.
 One could argue they’re outdated and in need of a modern update.